 Grand Teton National Park is a treasure chest of snow-capped mountains, alpine lakes and the fast-flowing Snake River.
 Abundant wildlife, including moose, bison and elk, roam freely.

 Jackson Lake Lodge is located in the heart of the park.
 It’s a hub of activity with dining options, a swimming pool and exhibits featuring Native American artifacts.
 Floor-to-ceiling windows in the main lodge provide glimpses of the lake and Teton Range.
 Most accommodations are cottages, but there are some lodge rooms and suites.
-Committed to sustainable practices, guests may forgo housekeeping services and receive a small discount.
+Committed to sustainable practices, the hotel allows guests to forgo housekeeping services and receive a small discount.
 There is still availability this summer.

 12. Volcano House – Hawaii Volcanoes National Park, HI